geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The jealous hatred of the fiery king.

-" 'Tis false !" he cried; " the maids are here, and I
+" 'Tis false!" he cried; " the maids are here, and I

 " Will win a passage to their sight, or die."